chaoss/augur/docs/source/docker/getting-started.rst

 If you're not familiar with Docker, their `starting guide <https://www.docker.com/resources/what-container>`_ is a great resource.

-The rest of this section of the documentation assumes you have a working installation of Docker as well as some familiarity with basic Docker concepts and a few basic Docker and Docker Compose commands.
+The rest of this section of the documentation assumes you have a working installation of Docker as well as some familiarity with basic Docker concepts and a few basic Docker and Docker,Compose commands.

 If you are less familiar with Docker, or experience issues you cannot resolve attempting our "quick start", please follow the instructions in this section, and the next few pages, to set up your environment.